EUFAR/emc-eufar-java/README.md

-# asmm-eufar
+# emc-eufar

 A detailed changelog can be found in the Documentation directory.
-Current version: 0.9.4
+Current version: 0.9.7
 This is an Online version of the following software: https://github.com/eufarn7sp/emc-eufar.
 It has been coded with Java and Google Web Toolkit.

 Overview